pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 indexes :user_id, type: :integer
 ```

-Elastic Search also supports complex types as Arrays, Objects or `Nested` which
+Elastic Search also supports complex types as `Arrays`, `Objects` or `Nested` which
 is an array of objects.
 There is support for geographic coordinates, IP addresses
 and etc. Take a look at the full set of [Types][es-types] Elastic Search supports
 when setting up your index.

 If your model also has additional fields which you don't need to store/index on
-Elastic Search you could save that space by overriding the default `as_indexed_json`
+Elastic Search you could save some space by overriding the default `as_indexed_json`
-method and choose which fields to be included in the JSON representation of a record.
+method and choose which fields are included in the JSON representation of a record that is sent to ES.

 ```ruby
 def as_indexed_json(options = nil)